dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 	- Automate builds using an image registry that is configured to trigger a build whenever a change is pushed to the Dockerfile source control repository.
 	- Similar to our suggestion to publish your workflow under a GitHub organization, publish your images in an organization on a container registry.
 Additionally, this may make it easier for your institute to pay for a group plan to ensure your images never expire.

-- Limitation on and expiration of images: DockerHub has announced policies around pull limits as well as their intention to expire DockerHub images that haven't been pulled for some defined period of time (update: `this policy is delayed <https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/>`_).
-For example, this could mean that a workflow that hasn't been run in one month may no longer be reproducible if the image has been removed.
+- Limitation on and expiration of images: DockerHub has announced policies around pull limits as well as their intention to expire DockerHub images that haven't been pulled for some defined period of time (At the time of writing this, Dockerhub has delayed `this policy <https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/>`_).
+For example, this could mean that a workflow that hasn't been run in some period of time may no longer be reproducible if the image has been removed.

 - Alternative options include:
 	- Hosting the image on a different repository such as Google Container Repository, Quay.io, GitHub Packages, AWS ECR, etc.